FurqanHun/mpv-music/README.md

 * `--ext=mp3,ogg` → override file extensions
 * `--reindex` → force rebuild the full index
 * `--refresh-index` → update index without wiping it
+* `-V, --verbose` → Increase verbosity, printing additional information
+* `--debug` → Print detailed debug messages

+When **both** `--verbose` and `--debug` are enabled together, logs will be saved to:`~/.config/mpv-music/mpv-music.log`.
+This log file automatically rotates when it reaches 1MB in size.

 ### Examples: